Cap-go/tutorials/src/content/plugins-tutorials/ios-nav-status-color-plugin.md

 ```
 ---
-"title": "Using iOS Nav Status Color Plugin",
+title: Using iOS Nav Status Color Plugin
-"description": "This tutorial will guide you through the process of using the ios-nav-status-color-plugin package for setting the navigation bar status color on iOS applications.",
+description: This tutorial will guide you through the process of using the ios-nav-status-color-plugin package for setting the navigation bar status color on iOS applications.
-"created_at": "2022-01-23",
+created_at: 2022-01-23
-"published": true,
+published: true
-"slug": "ios-nav-status-color-plugin"
+slug: ios-nav-status-color-plugin
 ---

 # Using iOS Nav Status Color Plugin